 We will liaise closely with you in advance of a remote hearing as to the equipment you will need.
 In most cases this will be your own PC/Mac/iPad/smartphone, with a microphone and speaker.
 If you prefer, we may be able to arrange for you to come into our office, or to your barrister’s chambers, and participate in the remote hearing from the same room as your lawyers whilst complying with social distancing.

-In some cases, with the court’s capacity restricted as a result of the pandemic, Family Court hearings are being adjourned.
-The court is having to prioritise urgent matters, in particular those where there is a risk of harm to a child or adult.
-If your case is adjourned, we will work with you to consider the best way forward.
+In some cases, with the court’s capacity having been restricted as a result of the pandemic, and a backlog having built up Family Court hearings are being adjourned, or parties are having to wait longer than usual for their case to be listed for a hearing.
+If this happens in your case, we will work with you to consider the best way forward.
 This may include considering a move into arbitration, where an experienced lawyer or retired judge would be appointed to decide your case.

 We understand that these are strange and unprecedented times, and the Family Court service is being regularly reviewed to ensure that the family justice system continues to function as effectively as possible.
 All members of our Family Department are available to take you through what this new direction for the courts means for your case.